Property management - Agreements and bonds

 Bonds

 Under the Residential Tenancies Act 1997, you must lodge residential tenancy bonds (also called rental bonds or security deposits) with the Residential Tenancies Bond Authority (RTBA).
 Generally, the maximum amount allowable for a residential tenancies bond is one month's rent.
-For more information on bond amounts in short-term and long-term rental agreements, view bond amounts and payments and lodging the bond.
+For more information on bond amounts in short-term and long-term rental agreements, go to bond amounts and payments and lodging the bond.

 Property managers should lodge bonds electronically through RTBA Online.
 Learn how with our guide to lodging a bond for property managers.